 Analysis of Performance

-The SAIDI index performance declined slightly (the number increased) for the third quarter, mostly as a result of an extended substation outage in August related to a manufacturing error which only became apparent when enough load was placed on the equipment during a cable fault.
-Compared to the 12-month period ending on the second quarter of 2014, the SAIDI index increased from 10.10 minutes to 11.42 minutes as of 30 September 2014.
-Fort Collins is still performing in the best-performing 25% of public power providers, comprising utilities with SAIDI numbers of 14.47 minutes or less.
-The total number of customers served increased by about 500, and the number of outages was lower by 3 occurrences, so these factors had only a small impact on the change in this quarter’s number.
-The SAIDI number was also impacted by a slight increase in the number multi-position junction failures (1 additional failure in comparison to the 12 months ending on 30 June 2014).
-Cable failures increased by 3 occurrences in comparison to the second quarter analysis period resulting in 455 additional customer hours out.
+The SAIDI index performance declined (the number increased) for the fourth quarter, primarily due to extended substation outages in August and November.
+One outage was related to a manufacturing error which only became apparent when enough load was placed on the substation equipment during a cable fault, and the other due to an abnormal condition in a different substation that resulted in a larger-than-normal outage for the piece of equipment that failed in the field.
+Compared to the 12-month period ending on the third quarter of 2014, the SAIDI index increased from 11.42 minutes to 25.54 minutes as of 31 December 2014.
+Fort Collins’ SAIDI number is still performing better than the average for utilities in the region, but steps and procedures have been put in place to improve performance from the current standing.
+The total number of customers served increased by about 500, and the number of outages was higher by 14 occurrences, and these factors had some impact on the change in this quarter’s number, but not as much as the impact of the substation equipment involvement in the fourth quarter equipment failures.
+Cable failures increased by 1 occurrence in comparison to the third quarter analysis period, but the cable failure occurrences in this 12-month period resulted in 168 fewer customer hours out.
 Staff regularly reviews outage and equipment failure data monthly to guide the use of funding and efforts for system additions and infrastructure replacement projects to support system reliability.
+In addition to normal outage review, more detailed after-incident reviews were performed to address substation-related outage response which will mitigate impacts for future outages.
 These efforts help to ensure that the citizens and businesses of our community receive world-class service while enjoying some of the lowest electric rates in the nation.

 The electric distribution System Average Interruption Duration Index (SAIDI) is a description of the length of time all customers would have been out of power if the total number of hours out of service in a year's time were to be shared, and it is typically measured in minutes.
 The number of outages as well as the time between the start of an outage and the restoration of electric service have a bearing on this number.